Schumer urges show of support for Ukraine with spending bill | Times Leader

 “Nobody wants a shutdown.
 Nobody benefits from a shutdown.
 And so I hope nobody here will delay this process to fund government ASAP,” Schumer said.

-Some Republican senators are raising objections to the measure, not only because the amount of spending but because of Congress’s habit of placing the various appropriations bills into one massive package long after the fiscal year has begun and just before critical deadlines approach.
+Some Republican senators are raising objections to the measure, not only because the amount of spending but because of Congress’s habit of placing 12 separate appropriations bills into one massive package long after the fiscal year has begun and just before critical deadlines approach.

 “Giving us a bill at 1:28 in the morning, that’s over 4,000 pages, that nobody will have an opportunity to read, that we’ll have no idea what’s in it, is not the way to run your personal life, your business life or your government,” said Sen. Rick Scott, R-Fla.
 “This has to stop.”

 House Republicans, including Rep. Kevin McCarthy, the next likely speaker of the House, are encouraging their colleagues in the Senate to only support a short-term extension.
 That way, they would have more ability to shape the legislation.
-McCarthy was speaking to senators during their caucus lunch Wednesday.
-A notice sent by GOP leadership to House members urges them to vote against the measure when it comes to the House.
+McCarthy spoke to senators during their caucus lunch Wednesday.
+A notice sent by GOP leadership to House members urged them to vote against the measure when it comes to the House.

 “This deal is designed to sideline the incoming Republican House Majority by extending many programs for multiple years and providing large funding increases for Democrat priorities on top of the exorbitant spending that has already been appropriated this year,” the notice stated.